fqnchina/fqnchina.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Lead Researcher and team manager in the Imaging Algorithm Center of VIVO.
+I am a Lead Researcher and team manager in the vivo BlueImage Lab.
 Our group is the core algorithm team responsible for advancing the photographic quality in the flagship smartphones with the cutting-edge technologies (3D, AIGC, etc).

 I was a Senior Researcher in the Visual Computing Center of Tencent AI Lab between 2021 to 2023.